*** PLEASE READ THE FAQ SECTION FOR ALL STORE POLICIES ***

 *** Right side...
 Medium, Round Collar

-I intentionally upcycle, recycle, and repurpose fabrics (and shipping materials when possible).
-I machine wash all fabrics at least once before using them.
+To make coats, I intentionally upcycle, recycle, and repurpose fabrics, and I machine wash all fabrics at least once before using them.
+To make sweaters, I use yarn left over from others' projects, and occasionally purchase a skein to complete a color palatte.

 *** My leftover scraps are recycled at the University of Pittsburgh's sustainability program.

-But, I promise you a beautifully hand-crafted product!
+But, I promise you a beautifully hand-crafted product, made with love, patience, and care!